dmccreary/moving-rainbow/guide/GLOSSARY.md

 * [NeoPixel on Adafruit Web Site](http://www.adafruit.com/category/168)

 ## NeoPixel Library
-The Arduino librry used in these guides.
+The Arduino library used in these guides.
 We picked this library because of its popularity and the many on-line tutorials about how to use them.
-* NeoPixel Libary on the Adafruit Web Site]https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library
+* NeoPixel Library on the Adafruit Web Site]https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library

 ## Social Constructionism
 Getting students to build things together in teams.
 This style of teaching has many benefits over the standard lecture-style learning.